Skip to product information

 Blue Liveaboard Vessel Details

 Boat type: Motor yacht (monohull).
 Fast transit and long range mean more time in the water and access to farther sites, with roomy dive setups and strong tender support.
-A spacious vessel with wide-beam stability for easy kitting up.
-Offers a perfect balance.
+A spacious vessel with a monohull and a wide beam, giving it stability for easy kitting up.
+Offering divers a perfect balance of space and comfort.

 • Length: 41.15m (135.0ft)